marty-oehme/page/src/content/blog/two-letter-commands/index.md

 `alias gi="git ignore"`, which in turn refers to a script I have written to automatically create `.gitignore` files\
 `alias gpa="git pushall"`, which I defined in my `git/config` file as `pushall = "!git remote | xargs -L1 -I R git push R"` to push to all connected remotes.

-[^gst]:This remains a three letter command since the key combination is easy to type. `gst` was one of my earliest mappings and is much easier to type from muscle-memory, and `gs` calls the `ghostscript` program in my environment.
+[^gst]: This remains a three letter command since the key combination is easy to type. `gst` was one of my earliest mappings and is much easier to type from muscle-memory, and `gs` calls the `ghostscript` program in my environment.

 You can see how layers of indirection can help you reduce the legibility of a long command into the speed and typing ease of a shorter.
 From the full command pipeline, to `git pushall`, to its three-letter abbreviation helps you find the original meaning but still access it with speed and ease.